Amazing Green Tea Health Benefits

 Green tea is one of the healthiest drinks on earth!
 It ranks second in popularity among the six types of tea.
 All tea originated in China and is made from the leaves of the Camellia sinensis plant.
 Tea types differ based on how the tea leaves are processed.
 Each tea type has unique health benefits.

-Throughout the millennia, the Chinese culture had believed Green tea to be the secret to health and longevity.
+Throughout the millennia, Chinese culture has regarded green tea as the secret to health and longevity.

 Did you know that in China, the Tang Dynasty period is the golden era of tea?
 That was more than 1,000 years ago!
 Back then, tea was ground into powder from tea cakes.
 Then it was cooked in boiling water with ginger, citrus peel, and onions into soup!